John-Garrido/dailyassignments/CMD.1.1/instructions.md

 ls
 ```

-This time when the ls command runs it is going to show you what is inside the directory1 directory NOT the Command-Line-Day-1-Pt-1 directory we were just in.
+This time when the ls command runs it is going to show you what is inside the `Desktop` directory.

-Output should be:

-`myTextFile.txt`

-Visually this is where you are at now:
-/home
----/runner
-------/Command-Line-Day-1-Pt-1
----------/directory1
-------------/You are here and can see --> myTextFile.txt

-What if you want to be able to go back a directory?
-Simply say `cd ..`
-Instead of naming a file after cd you put two dots and that will bring you back a directory.

-Try it!

 Type: `cd ..` then press enter.
 Then type `ls` to see the files in your current view(or scope).